After twenty years of marriage, the best family vacation ever, or one of your usual fights, your spouse says, “I want a divorce.”

 2 : the assigning of priority order… on the basis of where funds and other resources can be best used, are most needed, or are most likely to achieve success

-Like an emergency room nurse or doctor evaluates a patient’s condition upon arrival, the first thing to do when you or your spouse mentions divorce is to determine the level of urgency in your case.
+Like an emergency room nurse or doctor evaluates a patient’s condition upon arrival, the first thing to do in a divorce is to determine the level of urgency of the need for care and prioritize the issues and actions that are most likely to minimize harm and optimize outcomes.

 To ascertain the speed with which you should consult a lawyer or take action, you must identify: